 This fact- and fun-filled book includes tons of simple, kid-tested science experiments, many of which can be done with items from around the house, and require little to no supervision!
 That’s right—no adult help needed.
 That means no grown-ups doing all the fun stuff while you watch.
 You can do lots of messy, cool, mind-blowing experiments all by yourself!
 All the supplies you need are probably already in your home.
 No fancy gadgets or doohickeys needed!

-- Make a worm hotel
+- Make a chair with newspapers

 - And complete many other SUPER science experiments!

 At once engaging, encouraging, and inspiring, the SUPER Science Experiments series provides budding scientists with go-to, hands-on guides for learning the fundamentals of science and exploring the fascinating world around them.
 Also in this series, check out: Cool Creations, At Home, and Outdoor Fun.

 There’s no better boredom-buster than a science experiment.
 You will learn something and astound and amaze your friends and family.
 So, what are you waiting for?
 Get experimenting!